 The sample shows how to create a tenant.
 A business object is created and it contains the required parameters, such as name and description.
-It is assumed that the inputParameterObject is instantiated with the business object of type Tenant.
+It is assumed that the inputParameter0bject is instantiated with the business object of type Tenant.

-'''

 The code to create a tenant is as follows:

-'''

-'''

-// authenticate using the helper method in iaas utils.js

-var connection = authenticateIaaS(tw.env.iaas host, tw.env.iaas user,

-tw.env.iaas_password, tw.env.iaas_tenant,

-tw.env.iaas_use_gateway);

-// lookup the first identity admin service

-var serviceFactory = Packages.com.ibm.openstack.api.

-service.OpenStackServiceFactory.

-newInstance(connection);

-var identityAdminServices = serviceFactory.lookupServices

-(Packages.com.ibm.openstack.api.service.

-IIdentityAdminService);

-var identityAdminService = identityAdminServices.get(0);

-// create a new resource of type tenant

-var factory = Packages.com.ibm.openstack.api.model.

-identity.IdentityFactory.eINSTANCE;

-var tenant = factory.createTenant();

-// intialize the tenant resource object with the

-attributes from the inputParameterObject
+''' // intialize the tenant resource object with the attributes from the inputParameterObject tenant.setName(tw.local.inputParameterObject.name); tenant.setDescription(tw.local.inputParameterObject.description); tenant.setEnabled(tw.local.inputParameterObject.enabled);

-tenant.setName(tw.local.inputParameterObject.name);

-tenant.setDescription(tw.local.inputParameterObject.description);

-tenant.setEnabled(tw.local.inputParameterObject.enabled);

-// call the identity admin service to create a new tenant

-tenant = identityAdminService.createTenant(tenant);
+// call the identity admin service to create a new tenant tenant = identityAdminService.createTenant(tenant);

-// store the Id of the new tenant as a reference

-in the inputParameterObject

-tw.local.inputParameterObject.id = tenant.getId();
+// store the Id of the new tenant as a reference in the inputParameterObject tw.local.inputParameterObject.id = tenant.getId();

 // adapt authentication method -

 authentication based on the webshpere configuration settings

-using the helper method in iaas utils.js
+using the helper method in iaas_utils.js

 var connection = authenticateIaaS();

 '''